Fuseteam/docs.ubports.com/about/process/issue-tracking.rst

 Issue-Tracking Guidelines
 =========================

-This document describes the standard process of dealing with new issues in UBports projects.
+This document describes the standard process of dealing with issues in UBports projects.
 (Not to be confused with the :doc:`guide on writing a good bugreport </contribute/bugreporting>`.)

 Where are bugs tracked?